calvin-sykes/cython_parallel_sort/README.md

 This module provides a simple Cython interface to parallel sorting algorithms available in C++.
 It provides functions for in-place and out-of-place sorts, as well as indirect sorting (aka. "argsort").

 By default it requires a C++17-capable compiler, and will use the parallel execution policy introduced in that standard.
-Alternatively, the [GNU Parallel Mode](https://gcc.gnu.org/onlinedocs/libstdc++/manual/parallel_mode.html) sorting routines can be used for older compilers without C++17 support.
+For older compilers without C++17 support, the [GNU Parallel Mode](https://gcc.gnu.org/onlinedocs/libstdc++/manual/parallel_mode.html) sorting routines may be used instead.

 ## Usage